jenetics/jenetics/PROBLEM_SOLVING.md

 }
 ```

-For non-trivial optimization problems, using the encoding classes  `Genotype`, directly is not the best way using the Jenetics library.
+For nontrivial optimization problems, using the encoding classes  `Genotype`, directly is not the best way using the Jenetics library.

 It is recommended to first find a domain model, `S`, which best represents your solution space.
 Ideally, the domain model doesn't allow the modeling of invalid solutions.
 The fitness function calculates the fitness value with the model class `S`, instead of the `Genotype`, which usually simplifies the implementation.